-Federal Realty also announced today that its Board of Trustees left the regular dividend rate on its common shares unchanged, declaring a regular quarterly cash dividend of $0.555 per share on its common shares, resulting in an indicated annual rate of $2.22 per share.
-The regular common dividend will be payable on January 16, 2006, to common shareholders of record as of January 3, 2006.
+Federal Realty also announced today that the regular quarterly cash dividend will remain unchanged at $0.575 per share on its common shares, resulting in an indicated annual rate of $2.30 per share.
+The regular common dividend will be payable on January 16, 2007, to common shareholders of record as of January 2, 2007.

 Summary of Other Quarterly Activities and Recent Developments

 - October 20, 2006 -- The Trust announced its intention to redeem all 5,400,000 outstanding shares of its 8.50% Series B Cumulative Redeemable Preferred Shares, no par value ("Series B Preferred Shares") (FRTPrB - CUSIP No. 313747503), effective November 27, 2006.

 - September 25, 2006 -- The Trust issued $70 million of 6.20% Notes due 2017 and $55 million of 6.00% Notes due 2012.
 The 2017 and 2012 Notes are each fully fungible and form single issues with the Notes issued on July 17, 2006.

 - September 19, 2006 -- Federal Realty raised approximately $150 million, through the issuance of approximately 2,000,000 common shares of beneficial interest in a public offering.

 - August 28, 2006 -- Federal Realty announced the acquisition of three retail assets in the Boston metropolitan area from a private developer through an off-market transaction for approximately $150 million.